- Sweet Breakfasts with Vegetables

 I am going to be sharing some of the ways I like to incorporate vegetables into breakfast, specifically, because that is often the hardest meal to add them to.
 Also, if I eat vegetables for breakfast, I am more motivated to eat healthy the rest of the day.

 I will be sharing both general ideas for adding vegetables, and linking to specific vegetable friendly breakfast recipes.
 While I have not tried every one of these recipes as my family has several food allergies, they are examples of the ideas I use day in and day out to get myself and my kids excited about vegetables.
+These are some kid friendly vegetable ideas for lunch and dinner.

 Sweet Breakfasts with Vegetables